pivotal-cf/docs-pks/maintain-uptime.hbs.md

 ##<a id='upgrades'></a> About Cluster Upgrades

-The Tanzu Kubernetes Grid Integrated Edition tile contains an errand that upgrades all Kubernetes clusters.
+The {{  vars.product }} tile contains an errand that upgrades all Kubernetes clusters.
 Upgrades run on a single VM at a time:

 * While a control plane VM is upgraded, the VM's workloads are distributed to the cluster's remaining control plane VMs.